That expression, “In your heart you know” was said to me over twenty-five years ago by a man who was refusing to cooperate.

 To this day I remember the sunlight in that parking lot, the fresh scent of spring teasing us away from winter blues.
 It was one of those moments in life that burns deep into your psyche, your very being.
 Had anyone else said it, I probably wouldn’t have heard it, or would have brushed it off as new-age woo-woo nonsense.
 But out of Brother John it was a ten-pound pearl.

-And it is amazing how versatile those five words are still.
-I use them when I get caught up in my drug-of-choice: “O.P.O.”.
-That stands for Other People’s Opinions.
-Ugh, it is intoxicating and devastating, and everything in between.
-I can get so caught up in ‘blending in with the crowd’ that I forget that I too have a point of view.
+It is amazing how versatile those five words are still.
+I use them on myself when I get so caught up in empathizing with others that I misplace my own take on things.
 Carrying John’s pearl of IYHYK goes a long way toward helping me to listen without having to agree, to being with people who actually are not part of my tribe, but are interesting nonetheless.

-This first photo is of a painting that I actually thought was finished until I looked at the photo.
+This first picture is of a painting that I actually thought was finished until I looked at the photo shown above.
 Then, all of a sudden, when I saw it 1 inch tall and 2 inches wide instead of 8″x 10″, I saw a design flaw that was glaring.

 I began extending the right-hand forest more toward the center, in decreasing sizes so it would look like the trees were continuing behind the hill.
-Then, in another IYHYK moment, I realized that I had to stop altogether mid-brainstorm, because it was late afternoon in my apartment, the daylight I use for almost all of my paintings was leaving, and I was running the risk of overdoing it, simply because changing the light source to electric light (even to color-correcting bulbs) changes everything in watercolor.
-So I stopped and carried on the next day with tidying up the details.
+Then, realizing the natural late afternoon light was fading in my studio, I stopped (another moment of ‘listen to your intuition’) and carried on the next day with tidying up the details.